StealthLogic1/StealthLogic1/README.md

 - 👋 Hi, I’m @StealthLogic1
 - 💻 I am a programmer mainly focused in web development, and becoming an engine developer.
-- 📢 You can join my [Discord](https://discord.gg/7gcf5HTuVT) server, The Techno Realm, to talk about technology, programming, science, and more: https://discord.gg/7gcf5HTuVT
+- 📢 You can join my [Discord](https://discord.gg/7gcf5HTuVT) server, The Techno Realm, to talk about technology, programming, science, and more.
 - 📫 You can follow me on twitter @Stealth_Logic